-The successful tenderer is bound by the tender for a further 60 days, irrespective of the date of notification (i.e. 90 (+40) + 60 days) of the award of the contract.
-This period can be further extended when the contracting authority has referred a potential case of exclusion to the independent panel mentioned in Section 2.3.3. and for the duration of the procedure before the panel.
+The successful tenderer is bound by the tender for a further 60 days, irrespective of the date of notification (i.e. 90 (+ 40) + 60 days) of the award of the contract.
+This period can only be further extended when the contracting authority has referred a potential case of exclusion to the EDES panel mentioned in Section 2.6.11. and for the duration of the procedure before the EDES panel.

-2.9.
-Award of the contract (except for service contracts, see chapter 3)
+2.10.
+Award of the contract (see also special features for service contracts in Chapter 3)

-2.9.1.
-Notifying the successful tenderer
+2.10.1.
+Notifying the successful tenderer and unsuccessful tenderers

-At the latest before taking the award decision, the contracting authority / delegate body ensures that there is no record of the successful tenderer, including partners, in exclusion situation in the Early Detection and Exclusion System.
+At the latest before taking the award decision, the contracting authority / delegate body ensures that there is no record of the successful tenderer, including partners, in exclusion situation in the EDES nor in the lists of EU restrictive measures (see sections 2.6.10.1. and 2.4.).